-Of course, you are only eligible for a single passport, so the question may be paraphrased into: Which citizenship is the most practical to have in terms of avoiding border hassles?
+Of course, you are only eligible for a single passport, so the question may be paraphrased.
+Which citizenship is the most practical if you want to avoid border hassles?

 Some people have dual citizenships and some may have no valid travel document at all.
 Nonetheless, there is a difference between holders of passports when it comes to visa regulations.
 I once wrote an article about my passport stamps, stating that my Norwegian passport has always been one of the best passports to hold.
 Flashing the red-covered booklet has been a door-opener virtually everywhere I have been.